chhiara/git-annex-tutorial/README.md

 # git-annex Tutorial
-git-annex is a software based on git infrastructure to manage the versioning and the sharing of the files.
+git-annex is a software based on git's infrastructure to manage the versioning and the sharing of the files.
 While git is intended for small text files (typically text containing code), git-annex is designed for bigger files and, in general, for whole datasets.
 It eases the data sharing between different users, or between different hardware of the same user.
 The whole documentation is available on the [official git-annex website](https://git-annex.branchable.com/).

-This brief tutorial is intended as illustrate the use-of-case of decentralized data sharing, where each machine is connected via ssh. **what is decentralized data sharing**.
+This brief tutorial aims at illustrating the use-of-case of decentralized data sharing, where each machine is connected via ssh. **what is decentralized data sharing**.
 The tutorial assumes familiarity with:
 * git
 * Linux shell
 * ssh

-In it is assumed git is installed and you have to already have setted a remote connection with ssh between a remote and local machine.
+It is assumed git is already installed.
+It is also assumed a ssh connection is already setted between a remote and the local machine.
 The shell commands reported in this tutorial were run in Ubuntu20.04, the git-annex version used is 8.20200226, while git version used was 2.25.1

 ### decentralized git annex repositories setup